 The Commission of Inquiry found that the Bruce Plantation’s management wanton cruelty engendered widespread bitterness culminating in insurrection.
 It singled out the late William Livingstone for particular criticism.
 The openly racist owner Alexander Bruce remained unpunished.

-The Commission discovered earlier statements made by Joseph Booth predicting European rule in Africa would end by 1914 and the colonies would become independent democratic nations united with black Americans.
-It stated that considerable blame attached to Booth for filling African heads with dangerous nonsense.
+An investigation discovered earlier statements made by Joseph Booth predicting the end of European rule in Africa by 1914.
+The colonies, he wrote, would become independent democratic nations united with black Americans.
+The Commission stated that considerable blame attached to Booth for filling African heads with dangerous nonsense.

-The Commission recommended some cosmetic policy changes.
+The Commission recommended a few cosmetic policy changes.
 The rebels remained under police surveillance long after their release.
 And as the years rolled by Chilembwe’s legend increased, as did academic analysis of the revolt.

 Was he a race-based nationalist?
 Or a hopeless fantasist?
 Did his final speech demand martyrdom?
 Was the insurrection doomed because his urban, Christian, literate followers could never inspire Nyasaland’s rural, animist, tribal majority?